Title

 Background

 The City of Santa Barbara provides a variety of general municipal services, including fire, police, and emergency 911 medical response; senior and library services; parks maintenance; homelessness response; and other general maintenance and services.
 In recent years, the City’s ability to maintain these services has become more challenging due to operating costs rising at a faster pace than revenues.
 Based on current projections, unless a new revenue source is identified, the City faces ongoing budget deficits and service reductions.
-The Santa Barbara Essential Local Services Measure is a potential option to raise additional revenue to support the City’s General Fund.
+The Santa Barbara Essential Local Services Measure (Measure I) is a potential option to raise additional revenue to support the City’s General Fund.

-Santa Barbara Essential Local Services Measure
+Santa Barbara Essential Local Services Measure (Measure I)

-The Santa Barbara Essential Local Services Measure is a ballot measure on the November 5th General Municipal Election ballot for City of Santa Barbara voters only.
+The Santa Barbara Essential Local Services Measure (Measure I) is a ballot measure on the November 5th General Municipal Election ballot for City of Santa Barbara voters only.
 It was referred to the ballot by the Santa Barbara City Council on June 11, 2024

 A “YES vote” approves the City’s proposal; a “NO vote” rejects the proposal.